jimpil/cryptohash-clj/README.md

 ## Stealth mode

 Stealth mode is controlled by `cryptohash-clj.stealth/*stealth?*` (bound to `true`).
-A convenience macro `with-stealth` is also provided in the same namespace.
+A convenience macro `with-stealth` is also provided in the same namespace for easy overriding.

 ## Secure random bytes (for salting etc)

-All random bytes are produced via an instance of `SecureRandom` which lives in `cryptohash-clj.random/*PRNG*`.
+All random bytes are produced via a global instance of `SecureRandom` which lives in `cryptohash-clj.random/*PRNG*`.
-A convenience macro `with-PRNG` is also provided in the same namespace.
+A convenience macro `with-PRNG` is also provided in the same namespace for easy overriding.

 ## Requirements